rhbertoldi/rhbertoldi.github.io/_pages/cv.md

   * University of Chicago
   * Replicated statistical analysis of prior literature and reconciliated results with novel lab data
   * Created and updated data visualizations including paper's key and index plots
-  * Installed a switch in a very messy script of over 1000 lines, allowing it to generate output statistics and plots for various threshold cutoff values
+  * Installed a switch in a messy script of over 1000 lines, allowing it to generate output statistics and plots for various threshold cutoff values
   * Troubleshot automating lintr to run on Git staged files on Windows

 * 07/2017 - 08/2018 : Case Manager